Rvvshid04/malcolm-lismore-photography-website/ReadMe.md

-Hi,
+## Photography Website project for HTML, CSS, JavaScript, PHP, and MySQL (using XAMPP)

+> ### **Hi**,
-This is Rvvshid04.
-Here is a step-by-step process to running the website.
+> This is Rvvshid04.
+Here is a step-by-step process to running the
+> website.

-You need to download xampp for the following instructions.
+- You need to download xampp for the following instructions.
-Step-by-step process to running the website:
+- #### Step-by-step process to running the website:
-1.)
-Copy the "Malcolm Lismore Photography Website" folder and put it in the htdocs folder in the 'xampp' folder.
+1. Copy the "Malcolm Lismore Photography Website" folder and put it in the htdocs folder in the 'xampp' folder.
-2.)
-Run xampp
+2. Run xampp
-3.)
-Start 'Apache' and 'MySQL' modules.
+3. Start 'Apache' and 'MySQL' modules.
-4.)
-Enter "http://localhost/Malcolm%20Lismore%20Photography%20Website/index.html" into the searchbar of a browser.
+4.  nter "http://localhost/Malcolm%20Lismore%20Photography%20Website/index.html" into the searchbar of a browser.
 This should open the home page for the 'Malcolm Lismore Photography' Website.

 The 'malcolmlismorephotography.sql' is an exported file of the 'malcolmlismorephotography' database.